SarShaheen/Evolution-Of-Air-Jordan/README.md

 ## Deployment

-This site will be deployed to Github pages.
-The steps to deploy are as follows:
+This site has been deployed to Github pages.
+The steps to deploy were as follows:

 - In the GitHub repository, navigate to the Settings tab.
 - From the source section drop-down menu, select the Main Branch.